-According to the most recent California Healthy Kids Survey, 26% of 7th graders, 32% of 9th graders, and 34% of 11th graders felt sad and hopeless for 2 weeks or more during the past year.
-Additionally, 22% (an increase of 4%) of 9th graders and 20% (an increase of 3%) of 11th graders seriously considered suicide during the past year.
+According to the most recent California Healthy Kids Survey, 24% of 7th graders, 29% of 9th graders, and 33% of 11th graders felt sad and hopeless for 2 weeks or more during the past year.
+Additionally, 16% of 9th graders and 17% of 11th graders seriously considered suicide during the past year.

-Dr. Celia Woods, a psychiatrist with the Ventura County Behavioral Health Department, spoke with CBS LA about suicide – watch the video.
-The Behavioral Health Department works with local schools to implement programs such as SafeTalk – a program designed to train confidential peer counselors.
+Ventura County Behavioral Health works with local schools to implement programs such as SafeTalk – a program designed to train confidential peer counselors.
 For more information, visit safeTALK.

 Suicide Warning Signs